Frequently Asked Questions

 The reasons mentioned here are simplified.
 It should be known that the causes of homelessness can be vast and complex, and we as a community must come together if we wish to solve it.
 The City actively works with the Joint Office of Homeless Services (JOHS) to help address this community issue.

 WHAT IS THE CITY GOING TO DO TO END HOMELESSNESS?

-The City is a partner in a joint effort to house homeless, called A Home for Everyone.
-A Home for Everyone is a partnership of The City of Portland, Multnomah County, The City of Gresham, Meyer Memorial Trust, the business community, the nonprofit community and the faith community, with the goal of combining resources to target various strategies aimed at reducing homelessness.
+The City is a partner in a joint effort to house individuals experiencing homelessness, called A Home for Everyone.
+A Home for Everyone is a partnership of The City of Portland, Multnomah County, The City of Gresham, Meyer Memorial Trust, the business community, the nonprofit community, and the faith community- all with the goal of combining resources to target various strategies aimed at reducing homelessness.